skyxv/Pontus/README.md

 * Continuous integration systems monitor a master repository which is usually hosted on a web server, and not local to the CI's file systems.
 In this project, use a local repository instead of a remote repository.

-* The Thanatos system runs a check every 5 seconds.
+* The Pontus system runs a check every 5 seconds.
 It does not test every commit made in these 5 seconds, only the most recent commit.

 * For simplicity, this project gathers the test results and stores them as files in the file system local to the dispatcher process.